wna-se/flexible-starter-kit-storage-and-interfaces/README.md

 To bootstrap the *full stack* of `storage-and-interfaces` services use the file `docker-compose.yml`.
 Note that this requires a running [`LS-AAI-mock`](https://github.com/GenomicDataInfrastructure/starter-kit-lsaai-mock) service.
 To configure the LS-AAI-mock service follow the instructions below.

-Run the following command to add the `dockerhost` to the `/etc/hosts` file:
+Export the variable `DOCKERHOST` with either `$HOSTNAME` or `localhost` unless you want to edit the hosts file as shown below.

 ```shell
 sudo sh -c "echo '127.0.0.1 dockerhost' >>/etc/hosts"